grantwill74/notes-on-algorithm-design/slides/module_8/module_8.md

 # The new bound

-The new time bound is linear. $O(n)$.
+The new time bound is polynomial. $O(nd)$ where $d$ is the number of denominations.

 Why?
 Because once we compute a particular value, we never compute it again.

 Therefore, the largest number we could compute is $n$.

-And each time, we're doing a constant amount of work.
+And each time, we're doing a for loop of size $d$.
 Some table lookups and additions.

 ---